tpl2go/NequickG/README.md

 If you need any more information, have any suggestions or noticed any bugs, do open a new Issue on this repository or email me at tpl2go at gmail dot com

+## Known issues
+For low solar activities, like that listed in the validation table.
+F1 critical frequency can become negative.
+This is unphysical and likely to mean that there is a bug in the implementation.